wpengine/php-docker/README.md

  - Alpine
  - Busybox

 The Alpine images are based on the precompiled php-fpm-alpine images available at https://hub.docker.com/_/php/.
-The compiler used in Alpine is `musl` (instead of glibc) and all extensions used must be able to compile using musl as well.
+The gcc library used by Alpine is `musl` (instead of glibc) and all extensions used must be able to compile using musl as well.
 Currently, ionCube does not provibe a musl-based extension which created the need for an alternative set of images using glibc.

 The Busybox images are compiled from source downloaded from PHP.net.
-The compiler used is glibc which allows the ionCube extension (and any other glibc-only extensions) to work.
+The library used is glibc which allows the ionCube extension (and any other glibc-only extensions) to work.

 # Updates & Prebuilt Images